CollapseLabs/gardening-for-engineers/README.md

 Maturity | From first harvest to the end of last harvest | Harvest

 \* fruiting crops only

+A general rule of thumb is to plant seeds twice as deep as they are large.

 #### More about plant growth